petterjuan/studio2.0/README.en.md

 ## Project Summary

 **VM Fitness Hub** is a modern, high-performance web application built with Next.js that serves as a frontend for an e-commerce and content experience.
-The application provides users with a polished UI to browse products, read blog articles, and interact with an AI shopping assistant.
+The application provides users with a polished UI to browse products, read blog articles, interact with an AI shopping assistant, and generate personalized workout plans.
 User authentication, profile data, and admin features are handled via Firebase.
 Payments are securely processed through Stripe.

 This project is designed to be deployed on **Firebase App Hosting**, providing a scalable and fully-managed solution.